 Projects that we currently pursue include:

-- The influence of sleep and experience on translation regulation
+- The influence of sleep and experience on molecular changes at synapses (omics approaches)

 - The physiology and role of sleep spindles